Millicent E. Sproul

 - Investigating Officer at the Major Investigation Task Force, Operation King Fish, Bureau of Special Investigations and the Office of Professional Responsibility (OPR).

 Ms. Sproul is the holder of a Bachelor of Arts Degree in Social and Professional Transformation from the Jamaica Theological Seminary.
-She has also been trained in several areas including, Critical Incident Management Course, Combating Transnational and Domestic Terrorism, Investigative Techniques, Fingerprint and Crime Scene Anaylst.
+She has also been trained in several areas including, Critical Incident Management Course, Combating Transnational and Domestic Terrorism, Investigative Techniques, Fingerprint and Crime Scene Analyst.

 Millicent Sproul is the fifth female in the history of the Jamaica Constabulary Force to be appointed to the rank of Assistant Commissioner of Police.